ZmnSCPxj/clboss/README.md

 A goal of CLBOSS is that you never have to monitor or check your node, or CLBOSS, at all.

-Nevertheless, CLBOSS exposes a few commands as well.
+Nevertheless, CLBOSS exposes a few commands and options as well.
 Many of them are undocumented commands for internal testing, but some may be of interest to curious node operators, or those who have special use-cases.